getnamingo/registrar/INSTALL.md

 ## 15. Contact Validation:

-Move `validate.php`:

 ```bash
 mv /opt/registrar/patches/validate.php /var/www/validate.php
 ```

-Configure Database Access in validate.php:
-Open the `/var/www/validate.php` file in your preferred text editor.
-Locate the section for database configuration and update it with your database access details, such as database name, username, password, and host.

 The other 2 files in `/opt/registrar/patches` are to be integrated with your workflow.